leorami/Dev-Tunnel-Proxy/README.md

 - **[Project Integration Guide](PROJECT-INTEGRATION.md)** - Step-by-step setup for new projects
 - **[Troubleshooting Guide](TROUBLESHOOTING.md)** - Common issues and solutions
 - **[Config Composition & Precedence](docs/CONFIG-COMPOSITION.md)** - How the generator works, migration notes, overrides

+## Inspiration: Calliope

+Calliope is named in honor of the author's daughter, who lives with tuberous sclerosis complex (TSC).
+Her resilience, kindness, and youthful spirit inspire this project's mission: a caring AI assistant who proactively keeps your dev environment healthy so you can focus on building and sharing amazing things.

+Like her namesake, Calliope approaches problems with empathy, persistence, and a genuine desire to help.
+She doesn't just diagnose issues - she fixes them herself, learns from each success, and celebrates when everything works perfectly.

+If you feel inspired by Calliope's caring approach to development support, please consider supporting families affected by TSC by donating to the TSC Alliance: https://www.tscalliance.org/

 ## How to contribute